 This is especially true for the person with ADHD who may have an affinity for risky, stimulating experiences.
-This also applies to the person with ADHD who is physically and emotionally suffering from untreated ADHD restlessness, impulsiveness, low energy, shame, attention and organisation problems, and a wide range of social pain.
-It is very difficult to say “no” to drugs when you have difficulties controlling your impulses, concentrating, and are tormented by a restless brain or body.
+This also applies to the person with ADHD who is physically and emotionally suffering from untreated restlessness, impulsiveness, low energy, shame, attention and organisation problems, along with any social concerns.

 Not all people with ADHD need to take medication.
-For those who do, however, prescribed medication that is closely monitored can actually prevent and minimize the need to self-medicate.
+For those who do, prescribed medication that is closely monitored can prevent and minimize the need to self-medicate.
 When medication helps people to concentrate, control their impulses, and regulate their energy level, they are less likely to self-medicate.

-Untreated ADHD and Addiction Relapse
+Untreated ADHD and addiction relapse

-Treating Both ADHD and Addictions
+Treating both ADHD and addiction